What We Do

 - Contact the Pastor of Caring Ministries, Rev. Casey Orr, at 615.324.7244 or email@example.com.

-- Casey Orr or Sheryl Davis will contact you to discuss you or your loved one's particular needs and explain the process to you.
+Casey Orr or one of our six Stephen Leaders will contact you to discuss your particular needs and explain the process to you.

 - With your permission, a Stephen Minister of the same gender will be assigned to you.

-- The Stephen Minister will contact you or your loved one directly to schedule their first meeting.
+- The Stephen Minister will contact you directly to schedule your first meeting.

-- The Stephen Minister will continue to provide distinctively Christian care for you or your loved one in strict confidentiality.
+- The Stephen Minister will continue to provide distinctively Christian care for you in strict confidentiality.

 Want to Become a Stephen Minister?